prebuild/prebuildify/README.md

 prebuildify --napi
 ```

-Note that the flags `--all` and `--target` can add additional targets to the build, which likely are incompatible with N-API.
-Start with only the `--napi` flag, it should be sufficient for most scenarios.

 Then only remaining thing you need to do now is make your module use a prebuild if one exists
 for the platform/runtime you are using.